marketlandscape/marketlandscape.github.io/about/index.md

 ## Approach

 The primary framework developed within Market Landscape is the Market Navigation Index.
 It expresses market positioning on a 25-point contextual scale, describing where the market sits relative to its own historical and cyclical position rather than absolute price levels.
 More broadly, Market Landscape functions as a strategic navigation framework, helping distinguish market regimes and clarify risk–reward asymmetries across a cycle.
-The output is a bounded score on a 25-point scale intended to represent relative cycle position and risk context and is not designed for short-term trading signals.
+The output is a normalised bounded score intended to represent relative cycle position and risk context and is not designed for short-term trading signals.

 ## Scope